 The following user roles can integrate Contact Form 7 forms into SharpSpring:

 NOTE: The below guidelines assume usage of Contact Form 7 4.8 or greater.
 If you are using a previous version, we strongly recommend upgrading to the latest prior to integrating with SharpSpring.

 Create and Edit Your Contact Form 7 Form

 Step One: Create your Contact Form 7 Form in WordPress.
 If you need some help getting started, check out this help article.

 Step Two: Copy the unique shortcode that is generated for your form and paste it onto your desired WordPress page or post.
 Make sure to paste it into the "Text" section rather than the "Visual" section.
 The shortcode will look similar to this:

 Step Three: Add an "html_id" to the end of your shortcode.
 This id is required in order to link your form to a native SharpSpring form.
-The value of the id can be whatever you'd like.
+The value of the id can be whatever you'd like or it can be your form's ID.
 For this example, let's use html_id="myForm".
 After inserting this additional value, your shortcode should look something like this:

 Step Four: Copy the following script and paste it directly below the Contact Form 7 shortcode:

 The text myForm on line 2 needs to be replaced with your form's ID.
 If your form's id is contactForm, then that code snippet should read '#contactForm'.
 Also, don't worry about the 'xXxXxXxXx-XxXx-XxXx-XxXxXxXxXxXx' string for now.
 This will be replaced later.

 ADVANCED: The "null" can be replaced by a callback function, but will also work fine as "null".
 If something is triggering a page change, it would be best to perform that function in place of the "null" so that you can ensure the SharpSpring code has finished before the page changes (or form removal, etc.).